BindBC/bindbc-sdl/README.md

 	*/
 	if(ret == SDLSupport.noLibrary){
 		//The SDL shared library failed to load
-	}else if(SDLSupport.badLibrary){
+	}else if(ret == SDLSupport.badLibrary){
 		/*
 		One or more symbols failed to load.
-The likely cause is that the shared library is for a lower version than BindBC-SDL was configured to load (via SDL_204, SDL_2010 etc.)
+The likely cause is that the shared library is for a lower version than BindBC-SDL was configured to load.
 		*/
 	}
 }

 /*
 This version attempts to load the SDL library using a user-supplied file name.
 Usually, the name and/or path used will be platform specific, as in this example which attempts to load `sdl2.dll` from the `libs` subdirectory, relative to the executable, only on Windows.
 */
 version(Windows) loadSDL("libs/sdl2.dll");